sdonohoo/forecasting/internal_docs/tsperf_rules.md

 benchmark rules.

-A **run** is a complete execution of a benchmark implementation on an architecture, training a model from initialization to the specified quality target.
+A **run** is a complete execution of a benchmark implementation on an architecture, training a model from initialization to the specified quality target and scoring the model over the specified test set.

 A **run result**  is a wall-clock time to execute a complete run and the cost of that execution.